LawleyClasses/230-spring2017/weekly_materials/week8/week8thursday.md

 ## CSS Formatting

-Now you need to use form.css to make the font more attractive and usable.
+Now you need to use form.css to make the form more attractive and usable.
 Start by defining a sans-serif font family for the entire page:

 ```css
 body {